DemmyDemon/questgiver/README.md

 # Exported functions

-Exported functions are the main
+Exported functions are the main way for developers to interact with `questgiver`.
+In fact, I should hope it's the *only* way, as the [npcs.lua](npcs.lua) file is absolutely going away soon.

 ## Add